Williams-Beuren Region Duplication syndrome

 What gene changes cause Williams-Beuren Region Duplication syndrome?

-The syndrome is caused by the duplication of genetic material on the long arm of chromosome 7, specifically 7q11.23 region.
+The syndrome is caused by the duplication of genetic material on the long arm of chromosome 7, specifically the 7q11.23 region.

 It can be inherited in an autosomal dominant pattern but most cases so far have been the result of de novo, or a new duplication.

 In some cases, a genetic syndrome may be the result of a de-novo mutation and the first case in a family.
-In this case, this is a new gene mutation which occurs during the reproductive process.
+In this case, this is a new gene mutation that occurs during the reproductive process.

-In the case of autosomal dominant inheritance just one parent is the carrier of the gene mutation, and they have a 50% chance of passing it onto each of their children.
+In the case of autosomal dominant inheritance, just one parent is the carrier of the gene mutation, and they have a 50% chance of passing it onto each of their children.
 Syndromes inherited in an autosomal dominant inheritance are caused by just one copy of the gene mutation.

 What are the main symptoms of Williams-Beuren Region Duplication syndrome?

 The main symptoms of the syndrome include intellectual disability and developmental delay.
-This delay covers speech, language and motor skills development with speech and language being most severely affected.
+This delay covers speech, language, and motor skills development with speech and language being most severely affected.

 Unique facial characteristics of the syndrome include a large head (macrocephaly), and facial dysmorphism, including amongst other features low set ears, a small jaw, and a sloping forehead.
 Low muscle tone or hypotonia is also common with the syndrome.